mxomasuku/blog_portfolio/content/blog/critical-path-model-for-fast-software-deployment.md

 ### What Makes a Task “Critical”?
 And how avoid over engineering for useless features.

- Every task must which is listed as necessary must first pass a simple filter.
+ Every task which you list as necessary must first pass a simple filter.

 For every task, ask: